RezaRamezanpour/persian-slug-generator/README.md

-# Persian Slug Generator
-URL(slug) generator for Persian(Farsi) language
+# URL slug generator for non-english

-### This is a function for creating clean URL(slug) for Persian language that tested and works!
+It's a function for creating clean URL slugs for non-english(unicode) chars that tested and works!

 # INSTALLATION